 Obama responds, "A huge portion of the world's population lives near oceans.
 If they start moving, then you start seeing scarce resources, the subject of competition between populations.
 This is the reason why the Pentagon has said this is a national security issue.
 This isn't just an environmental issue."

-Towards the end of the film, DiCaprio has a discussion with NASA astronaut Dr. Piers Sellers who shows him an advanced climate simulation of the Earth.
+Towards the end of the film "Before the Flood," DiCaprio has a discussion with NASA astronaut Dr. Piers Sellers who shows him an advanced climate simulation of the Earth.

 Piers Sellers states that Europe could get colder because of climate change as the Gulf Stream would slow down, and it would transport less heat to Europe.